bearofbusiness/Firefox-Global-Image-Theme/README.md

 }
 ```
 > [!NOTE]
 > I have not tested on Windows.
-I have read that there are extra things you have to do but I do not use Windows and the person I made this for wanted an image background.
+I have read that there are extra things you have to do for full transparent but I do not use Windows and the person I made this for wanted an image background.

 ### 5. Restart Firefox
 Once you close and open Firefox you are done!! 🎉🥳🎉